rokobo/Productivity-autotracker/README.md

 ## **Audio detection problem**

-I could not find a good way to detect if audio was playing in windows.
+I could not find a good way to detect if audio was playing.
 After messing with a lot of libraries and ending up with `winrt`, I noticed that it worked extremely well for some apps, however, did not detect anything from other apps.
 So I needed a better solution.

 After some thought, I decided to go a different direction and record the audio from from the desktop and analyze the volume of the recording later.
 However, in doing so, I arrived at a better solution.
 I decided to stream the data from the recording, but bypass the recording entirely.
 Therefore I simply converted the binary data that was supposed to be a recording into volume intensity, which I then used to determine if any sound was playing.